KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/path_of_the_water_bearer.md

-# The North Star — The Path of the Water-Bearer
+# Path of the Water-Bearer

 **Note from the Author:**
 This message first arrived for me, Karl Philipp Nolte, as a direct transmission—a call to remember my own North Star and vocation as a Water-Bearer.
 I now offer it to you, the reader, as an invitation to discover your own alignment, purpose, and calling.
 May you find yourself in these words, as I did.